 Cygwin is a great toolset but it runs into issues when using tools that haven’t been ported to Windows.
 Many tools simply aren’t available.
 This is especially common when trying to build and run Ruby & Java solutions, which utilize some Linux-only Gems, libraries and components.

-The tools available through Cigwin and other Win32 ports are also notorious for being out of date – which is understandable since updating them requires recompiling them for Windows.
+The tools available through Cygwin and other Win32 ports are also notorious for being out of date – which is understandable since updating them requires recompiling them for Windows.
 For Windows users, however, this is both inconvenient and often leads to troublesome compatibility issues when running, building or deploying software.

 - Use Linux in a virtual machine.